 How To Buy BURST Toothbrush?

 So where can you get this brush?
-The most obvious place is online: either on BURST’s website or on Amazon.
-It’s available for $69.99 on their website.
+It’s available for $69.99 on BURST’s website.
 On top of this, you’d pay $6 every three months for the subscriptions, which gets you automatic brush head replacements.

 You can also get the BURST brush from your local dentist.
 Their distribution model involves dental hygienists, relying on them to be the main salespeople.
 In fact, once a dental hygienist signs up for BURST, uses it, leaves a review, and pays the $20 signup fee, they can then begin to recommend it to their patients.